DavidMotz/PomodoroTimer/README.md

 # PomodoroTimer
-Just a little Project to stay feel free to contribute
+Just a little Project to stay focused feel free to contribute.

+# Project
+For now please check the Project in Github for further Information.